ReDI-School/js-berlin-2019-fall/slides/lesson17.md

 ---

-Exercise 2: Use the BVG api to find out the **duration of a journey** from **Berlin Nordbahnhof** to **U. Bernauer Straße** by **tram**.
+Exercise 2: Use the BVG API to find out the **duration of a journey** from **Berlin Nordbahnhof** to **U. Bernauer Straße** by **tram**.

-__Hint: get the departure and arrival time date and substract it using moment.js.__
+*Hint: get the departure and arrival time date and substract it using moment.js.*

 ---